leireomadina/leireomadina/README.md

 # Hi!
 I'm Leire 🤘

-**Full Stack Developer** with two years of experience currently working at **[Zorraquino](https://www.zorraquino.com/)**, passionate about both the creation process and the strategy and organization that it entails.
+**Full Stack Developer** with more than 2 and a half years of experience currently working at **[Zorraquino](https://www.zorraquino.com/)**, passionate about both the creation process and the strategy and organization that it entails.

 Versatile, creative and analytical self-taught programmer with prior experience in the architecture, research and design sectors.
 UX/UI and Design Systems enthusiast motivated to work on a team focused on good practices, continuous learning, feedback-driven culture and transparency.